 So, does the analogy Jenks offers between assisted living and college living shed add any further light here?
 Sociologists don’t tend to accent the quality of student accommodation as a significant factor in young people’s well-being, though they do commonly talk about other social effects that place of residence has (its function as social capital; the part it plays in assisting or inhibiting access to education).
 To the best of my knowledge it is not territory as yet much explored in the literature on intergenerational shared-site living, either (see Melville and Bernard).
 The retirement home/college dorm analogy is obviously very imperfect.
 The temporariness attached to their dorms for students is, after all, a different kind of temporariness from that anticipated by many (not all) of those who choose assisted living, and it carries a very different set of expectations and reputational baggage with it.
-Many older people who chose residential care designed for the later stages of life are hoping to live out the rest of their lives in these places—which, if they make the move at fifty-five, this may be for a very long time.
-College rooms tend to be less impressed than the Harbor Place by strong institutional decisions about taste, studiedly neutral, functionally modern, and there is an expectation that students will actively—in some cases energetically—personalize them (though there is, of course, a wide range of practical investment in doing so).
+Many older people who chose residential care designed for the later stages of life are hoping to live out the rest of their lives in these places—which, if they make the move at fifty-five, may be for a very long time.
+College rooms tend to be less impressed than the Harbor Place by strong institutional decisions about taste (studiedly neutral, functionally modern), and there is an expectation that students will actively—in some cases energetically—personalize them (though there is, of course, a wide range of practical investment in doing so).
 Good residential care, as already noted, is now doing this, too.
 But the comparison encouraged by viewing Room 335 isn’t, I think, either vacant or shallow.
 For college students as for the interviewees in Room 335, the room is more instrumental than it is an aesthetic projection of self.
 It grants access to a community of others who have a shared reason for being there; it provides for their basic needs (more complex on average for the old than for the young); and it allows that critical element in the preservation of personal agency, control of one’s front door.